ztzg/zk-locust-tests/README.md

 ### "ZK Locust" Parameters

-The parameters can either be controlled by "flag" arguments to the `parameterized-locust.sh` wrapper script (starting with `--`), or by setting (upper-case) environment variables.
-(Note that the wrapper systematically clears the latter, except for "benchmark" parameters.)
+Most parameters can either be controlled by "flag" arguments to the `parameterized-locust.sh` wrapper script (starting with `--`), or by setting (upper-case) environment variables.
+(Note that the wrapper systematically clears the latter when the flag argument is known.)

   * `--hosts`, `ZK_LOCUST_HOSTS`: A ZooKeeper "connect string" including the addresses of the ensemble;